ishanjain81/videochat/README.md

 - nodemon index.js (run server in development mode)
 - npm run prod_start (to run server in production mode)
 - Visit your app at http://localhost:8000

+### Settings for Mailer and Google Sign In
+- go to environment file in config
+- add your Gmail id and password to use it to send invite mails
+- add Google Oauth 2 credentials for google sign in/up
+- for production mode add these in environment variables.